Zach21591/DSA---FinalProject/README.md

   ```

 **4. Downloaad Neccessary Files**
-  - Download the 'finalProject.py' as well as the 'DSA Final Project - Weighted Graph.csv'.
+  - Download the `finalProject.py` as well as the `DSA Final Project - Weighted Graph.csv`.
 Once both are downloaded, create a new folder or use an exisiting folder, and add both downloaded files into the same     folder.

 ## EXECUTION INSTRUCTIONS